react-navigation/react-navigation.github.io/docs/upgrading-from-4.x.md

 The new approach is more maintainable and removes the need for something like Switch Navigator.
 So it has been removed.

 See [Authentication flows](auth-flow.md) for more info on implementing authentication flows.

+## Navigation state in Redux

+We have long recommended not to store navigation state in Redux.
+We have finally dropped support for storing navigation state in Redux in React Navigation 5.x.

+This means you cannot store navigation state in Redux.
+You can still use Redux (or any other library) for managing your app state and it will work fine.
+See [Redux integration](redux-integration.md) for more info.